alpinelinux/dmvpn-tools/README.md

 <pre>setup-dmvpn &lt;pfx file&gt;
 </pre>

 The spoke is now operational.
-Firewall rules are not set up automatically for the spokes.
+Firewall rules are updated automatically if they are managed using `awall`.

 Due to an unresolved issue, you may have to reboot the host if VPN tunnels are not established within a reasonable time.